telerik/reporting-docs/knowledge-base/item-template-failed-to-add-nuget-packages.md

 ## Description

-Visual Studio item templates for adding HTML5 report viewer fail to add NuGet packages.
+Visual Studio item templates for adding HTML5 Report Viewer fail to add the dependant NuGet packages.

 ## Error Message
 An error occurred while adding an HTML page with Telerik HTML5 Report Viewer

-Error: System.InvalidOperationException: A problem occurred while trying to install the NuGet package "package name"
+`Error: System.InvalidOperationException: A problem occurred while trying to install the NuGet package "package name"`

 You can try to update your NuGet client or install the packages manually.

 ## Solution

-The fix was provided in **R1 2018 Service Pack 3** release (version 12.0.18.416) of Telerik Reporting.
+The fix was provided in [R1 2018 Service Pack 3](https://www.telerik.com/support/whats-new/reporting/release-history/telerik-reporting-r1-2018-sp3-12-0-18-416) release (version `12.0.18.416`) of Telerik Reporting.

 ## Suggested Workarounds